rpinheiro2/kubelab/README.md

 docker build --tag ecosia/python-docker:0.0.1 && \
 kubectl apply -f k8s\manifest_k8s.yaml

-This command will build the Docker image usin the Dockerfile and deploy the k8s manifest, to create and configure: namespace, deployment, service and ingress.
+This command will build the Docker image using the Dockerfile and deploy the k8s manifest, to create and configure: namespace, deployment, service and ingress.

 <h2>Testing</h2>